 This scenario is one of many common misconceptions that may be contributing to a gender gap in the health and treatment of women with cardiovascular disease (CVD).
 Now that research is uncovering new information about heart disease’s impact on women, raising awareness has become a priority for cardiologists and organizations like the American Heart Association.

-Nandita Scott, MD, a cardiologist with the Corrigan Women’s Heart Health Program at the Massachusetts General Hospital Heart Center, emphasizes the importance of educating all women about heart disease and highlights some common myths that may keep women from improving their cardiovascular health.
+Nandita Scott, MD, co-director of the Corrigan Women’s Heart Health Program at the Massachusetts General Hospital Corrigan Minehan Heart Center, emphasizes the importance of educating all women about heart disease and highlights some common myths that may keep women from improving their cardiovascular health.

 Heart disease is the leading cause of death of women over age 20.
 In fact, more women die of heart disease each year than the next five leading causes of death combined.

 Unfortunately, there is a gender gap in the mortality rates between men and women.
 Although the death rate for men has declined in recent decades, the death rate for women has lagged behind.
 A recent study found that women were more than twice as likely to die within the first 24 hours after being hospitalized for a heart attack, according to the report in Circulation: Journal of the American Heart Association.

 This trend has been attributed to a lack of data pertaining to women and CVD.
 In addition, women generally seek medical attention an hour later than men after the onset of a heart attack.

 Raising awareness is critical so that women address their risk factors and seek treatment promptly.
 However, more research is needed to identify the most effective treatments for heart disease in women.